Squirrel-Network/esbuild-sass-modules-plugin/README.md

 This plugin allows .scss and .sass files to be imported as modules in javascript files.

+> Warning: this module does not work with SASS 1.63.0 because of https://github.com/sass/dart-sass/issues/1995

 > Note: this package is a module.

 ## Install